 How much do you know about the hazards of the chemicals you use?
 How do you know whether potential alternatives are really any safer?
 Databases and other tools can help you identify and compare chemical hazards and evaluate alternatives.
 If you need assistance assessing chemicals or finding replacements, we can help.

-Ecology works with other organizations to offer webinars, in-person training, and other opportunities to build the skills you need to explore safer chemicals.
+We work with other organizations to offer webinars, in-person training, and other opportunities to build the skills you need to explore safer chemicals.

 - Safer Chemistry Training for Businesses

-- Transitioning to Safer Chemicals training
+- Transitioning to Safer Chemicals

 - University of Washington's Green Chemistry & Chemical Stewardship Online Certificate Program

 An 8-month online program teaches participants fundamental principles of green chemistry and how to incorporate the principles into product design, materials, and supply chain decisions.